 One worry focusses on Russell's treatment of empty definite descriptions.
 If there are no Fs, then on Russell's analysis, both 'the F is G' is and 'the F is non-G' are false.
 P.F.
-Strawson suggested that such sentences should not be regarded as false, exactly.
-Rather, they involve presupposition failure, and need to be regarded as neither true nor false.
+Strawson suggested that such sentences should not be regarded as false, exactly, but involve presupposition failure, and so need to be treated as neither true nor false.3